textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Get all unsubscribed contacts

-When one of your message recipients sends a request with one of the [STOP-words](https://www.textmagic.com/sms-stop-command/), they will be immediately opted-out of your send lists and their contact status will change to an unsubscribed contact.
+&lt;a class&#x3D;\&quot;try-sandbox-link\&quot; href&#x3D;\&quot;http://sandbox.textmagictesting.com/#/Contacts/getUnsubscribers\&quot; target&#x3D;\&quot;_blank\&quot;&gt;Try in sandbox&lt;/a&gt;&lt;br&gt;When one of your message recipients sends a request with one of the [STOP-words](https://www.textmagic.com/sms-stop-command/), they will be immediately opted-out of your send lists and their contact status will change to an unsubscribed contact.
 To retrieve information on all contacts who have unsubscribed status, use:

 ### Example
 ```java